November 23-24, 2024

 -

 All pacers must check-in at the headquarters by the finish line before pacing to get a pacer bib.
-They need to go online HERE and sign the event waiver (WAIVER AVAILABLE OUT HERE A COUPLE WEEKS BEFORE THE RACE).
+They need to go online HERE and sign the event waiver.

 -